RobinIR/CSS4Impact/README.md

 ## Technologies Used

-- Scrappers : Python, Selenium, BeautifulSoup4
+- Scrapers : Python, Selenium, BeautifulSoup4
 - Database: PostgreSQL, Prisma, Docker
 - Website: React.js, Next.js

 # Project Installation Guide

-This guide provides step-by-step instructions to set up the different components of the project: **Website**, **Scrappers**, and **Database**.
+This guide provides step-by-step instructions to set up the different components of the project: **Website**, **Scrapers**, and **Database**.
 Each component has its own dedicated folder with a corresponding readme file that contains detailed installation instructions.

 Before you begin, ensure you have the following prerequisites installed:

-- Python (for Scrappers)
+- Python (for Scrapers)
 - Node.js (for Website)
 - Docker (for Database)

-## 1. Scrappers
+## 1. Scrapers

-Navigate to the `Scrappers` folder and follow the instructions in the [Scrappers](./Web Scrappers/README.md) to install the web scraping components using Python, Selenium, and BeautifulSoup4.
+Navigate to the `Scrapers` folder and follow the instructions in the [Scrapers](./Web Scrapers/README.md) to install the web scraping components using Python, Selenium, and BeautifulSoup4.
 These components are responsible for extracting data from various sources.

 ## 2. Database